 At Endo, our diversity unites us.
 We are committed to cultivating, valuing and embracing every person's distinct voice.
-This includes promoting an environment where our team members welcome the various dimensions of our workplace culture driven by differences in races, genders (including gender identity or expression), national origin, color, sexual orientation, disability status, age and all other unique characteristics.
-We believe these varied perspectives are valuable and can fuel our innovation and help drive our success.
-Our DE&I strategy is led by our Global Head of DE&I; is championed by a global and cross-functional DE&I Leadership Council, sponsored by our Chief Executive Officer; and is focused across three strategic priorities: talent, culture and community.
+We seek to create a culture where everyone feels a sense of belonging and where unique perspectives fuel innovation and drive our success.
+This includes promoting an environment where our team members welcome the various dimensions of our workplace culture driven by differences in races, genders (including gender identity or expression), national origin, color, sexual orientation, disability status, age and all other dimensions of diversity.

+Our global DEI Council, chaired by the Chief Human Resources Officer and Global DEI Head, is focused on three strategic priorities: talent, culture and community.